Daniel-Griffiths/expo-app-icon/README.md

 }
 ```

-The same image is used for both platforms.
+The same image is used for both platforms by default.
 To use a different image per platform, pass an object instead:

 ```json
 {